LangInteger/dynamic-photo-widget/README.md

 let nextDate = Calendar.current.date(byAdding: .minute, value: 1, to: currentDate)!
 ```

-aims to refresh the picture displayed on widget every one minute.
+aims to refresh the photo displayed on widget every one minute.
 It may work in this way when you build app to your iPhone with it plugined to computer.
-But in daily use, there is limitations from iOS that set a daily refresh budget for one widget.
+But in daily use, there is limitation from iOS that set a daily refresh budget for every widget.
 The typically daily budget is 45 - 70, so you should not expect refresh happens every one minute.
 You may adjust the code to match your own requirement.

+### 2.2 Privacy

+As the repository storing photos created in step 1.1 is designed to be public, please do not upload photoes those you want to keep them private, or others can get access to the photos just as you.